 Both Warsaw and Athens are popular destinations to visit in the summer with plenty of activities.
 Most visitors come to Athens for the city activities and the family-friendly experiences during these months.
 Also, the summer months attract visitors to Warsaw because of the city activities and the family-friendly experiences.

 In the summer, Athens is a little warmer than Warsaw.
-Typically, the summer temperatures in Athens in July are around 27°C (81°F), and Warsaw is about 19°C (65°F).
+Typically, the summer temperatures in Athens in July average around 27°C (81°F), and Warsaw averages at about 19°C (65°F).

 It's quite sunny in Warsaw.
 The sun comes out a lot this time of the year in Athens.
 Athens usually receives around the same amount of sunshine as Warsaw during summer.
 Athens gets 357 hours of sunny skies, while Warsaw receives 353 hours of full sun in the summer.

 In July, Athens usually receives less rain than Warsaw.
 Athens gets 6 mm (0.2 in) of rain, while Warsaw receives 67 mm (2.6 in) of rain each month for the summer.